Find Grad Schools

 0 Yearly Graduations

 The 8th most popular school in the country for vision science/physiological optics majors who are seeking their master's degree is Nova Southeastern University.
-The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+Each year, around 20,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $34,500 per year, while in-state graduate students, on average, pay $22,062 per year.
 During the most recent year for which we have data, 0 people received their master's degree in vision science/physiological optics from NUS Florida.
+About 83% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to vision science/physiological optics that offer master’s degrees.